Red River Bancshares files statement to allow public to buy shares in company

 FIG Partners, LLC is acting as Lead Bookrunner, and Stephens Inc. is acting as Joint Bookrunner for the proposed offering.
 The proposed offering will be made only by means of a prospectus.
 Copies of the prospectus, when available, may be obtained from: FIG Partners, LLC, Attention:Greg Gersack, Head of Capital Markets, 1475 Peachtree Street NE, Suite 800, Atlanta, GA 30309, by calling (404) 601-7200 or by emailing ggersack@figpartners.com or Stephens Inc., Attention: Prospectus Department, 111 Center Street, Little Rock, AR 72201 by calling (501)377-2131 or emailing prospectus@stephens.com.

-It should be noted that even thought the statement has been filed "it has not yet become effective."
+It should be noted that even though the statement has been filed "it has not yet become effective."

 More News